sayanee/moocs/applied-cryptography/readme.md

 - Bob will randomly choose 1 puzzle to solve
 - Eve will have to solve all the puzzles
 - Will need to have a large number of puzzles

+Diffie-Hellman Key Exchange

+- Shared: large number `q` and a primitive root of `q`
+- Alice and Bob will obtain the same key
+- Secure against a passive eavesdropper

+Finding large primes:

+- `q` is a large prime number which is not secret, but different
+- Euclid proved that there are infinite number of primes
+- Probability that a number is prime is `1/ln x`